cover-me/qtplot/README.md

 ![alt tag](screenshot.png)
-This screenshot is from forked project.
-Newer screenshots are available at the end of this file.
+This screenshot is taken from the forked project.
+Newer screenshots are available at the end of this document.

 ## Introduction

 This is a project forked from [Rubenknex/qtplot](https://github.com/Rubenknex/qtplot).
 It is a very useful program to visualize 1d and 2d data.
-I added some features in this forked project:
+I added some new features:

-* A tcp server that talks with external programs, making it possible to show real-time diagrams programmatically.
+* A tcp server who talks with external programs, making it possible to show real-time diagrams programmatically.
 * Some features from [Spyview](http://nsweb.tn.tudelft.nl/~gsteele/spyview/): left and right hot keys to toggle between data files; Show filter information on diagrams.
 * Save plotting parameters when exported to PPT.
 Drag and drop .ini files to reproduce figures (colorbar, size, font, ...).
 * A button to run python commands.